ctuning/ck-quantum/module/hackathon.20190127/README.md

 Next you will be free to attempt the discrete (D#) and continuous (C#) problem sets.
 We recommend starting with the `discrete_solver` and `continuous_solver` functions, repsectively.

 In order to test your solutions, use `evaluate.py`.
-A example use is `python evaluate.py --fun discrete_solver --stats --problem problem1 --n 4`.
-This runs your function `discrete_solver` on problem 1, using 4 vectors for the training set.
+A example use is `python3 evaluate.py --fun discrete_solver --stats --problem discrete_problem1 -n 4`.
+This runs your function `discrete_solver` on discrete problem 1, using 4 vectors for the training set.

-If you use the non-quantum solutions like `train_svm` you may want to use more training examples. the parameter --n controls this.
+If you use the non-quantum solutions like `classical_svm` you may want to use more training examples.
+The parameter -n controls this.

 ## Using CK (Collective Knowledge framework) for viewing and sharing the solutions